Abdelrhmanab-Adelkhalek/Abdelrhmanab-Adelkhalek/README.md

 I'm an Embedded Systems & IoT Engineer passionate about building real-world smart systems and firmware solutions.

-- 🎓 &nbsp; Graduated from: Faculty of Engineering (Computer Engineering) - Misr Higher Institute of Engineering and Technology
+- 🎓 &nbsp; Graduated from: Faculty of Engineering (Computer Engineering)
 - Grade: Very Good with Honors (Top 8 in class - 82.87%)
 - 💼 &nbsp; Working as: Embedded Software Engineer | Teaching Assistant @ Nexia
 - 🌱 &nbsp; Learning more about Embedded Systems, IoT, Embedded Linux, FreeRTOS, and Automotive Software